What Is a Reverse Stock Split? Good or Bad?

 ORDER BY count() DESC, split_from ASC

-LIMIT 10The most common reverse ratio in 2026 is 1-for-10, with 128 executions.
-Round consolidations dominate the list, and the deep end of the table — ratios that fold 20, 30, or 50 old shares into one — shows up far more often than most investors would guess.
+LIMIT 10The most common reverse ratio in 2026 is 1-for-10, with 159 executions.
+Round consolidations dominate, and the deep end of the table, ratios folding 20, 30 or 50 old shares into one, shows up far more often than most investors would guess.

 Recent reverse stock split examples

-Definitions stick better with dates and ratios attached.
-The panel below lists the 12 most recent reverse splits in the records, with each ratio written new-for-old:
+The panel below lists the 12 most recent reverse splits on record, each ratio written new-for-old:

 The exact SQL behind every number